Read the land and the relief

 #circulation · #pathway · #daily-use · #fluidity

 A long or narrow garden is composed in sequences to avoid the corridor effect.
+Breathing spaces, thresholds, distinct moments are created that give the illusion of a richer journey than it actually is.
+A true question for the architect.

 #long-garden · #sequencing · #rhythm · #visual-breaks